marinaescriva/Frontend_Red_Social/README.md

 - 🌳 **Redux**: For managing the state of the application.
 - 🌱 **Axios**: For making HTTP requests to the backend.
 - 🌸 **React Router**: For navigation within the application.
-- 🌿 **Material-UI**: For pre-styled and customized UI components.
+- 🌿 **Adobe Illustrator and Photoshop**: For designing customized UI components like buttons or background wallpapers.

 ## Installation

 1. Clone this repository to your local machine using `git clone`.
+Don't forget to clone the backend repository as well and run it with `npm run dev`.
 2. Navigate to the project directory.
 3. Run `npm install` to install all dependencies.
-4. Run `npm start` to start the development server.
+4. Run `npm run dev` to start the development server.
 5. Open your web browser and visit `http://localhost:4000` to see the application in action.

 ## Contribution